mozilla/webdev-bootcamp/security.rst

   ``setInterval('string', time)``, ``Function('string')()`` or any other
   eval-like construct.

-Here are some general strategies to avoid such code:
+Here are some strategies for avoiding common CSP errors:

 :Inline script elements:
     Should go into a JS file.